larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 well was much earlier, yeah?
 And then.
 Like that that's right.
 (29:06)
-CCTS followed Multics,
+CTSS followed Multics,
-follow following CTSS and I TS.
+follow following CTSS and ITS.
 Is still unique.
 OK, so now we're going here into 17.
 And.
 So the only one that needs real